Beat The Winter Blues With Our Favorite Functional Medicine Self-Care Tips + Supplements

 13. Heal your gut

-Your gut is often referred to as your “second brain.”
-About 95 percent of serotonin is actually produced and stored in your gut.
-Keeping your gut healthy will help alleviate winter blues.
+Your gut is often referred to as your “second brain since approximately 95 percent of serotonin is produced and stored in your gut.
+Keeping your gut healthy will help alleviate SAD.

 To make sure the good bugs in your gut are outnumbering the bad ones, try incorporating probiotic-rich foods—like kefir and sauerkraut and a probiotic supplement into your routine.
 Opt for a supplement with at least 10 billion CFUs and take it daily.

 You’ve probably heard of curcumin, the main anti-inflammatory compound in turmeric.
 If you want to fend off inflammation, a curcumin supplement - along with an anti-inflammatory diet - is the way to go.
-Curcumin has shown promise for a wide range of inflammatory-based issues, like depression and anxiety (14) and arthritis (15).
-I recommend incorporating turmeric into your diet throughout the winter and supplementing if you need extra support.
-To make sure you’re getting the most out of your supplement, you should always look for turmeric combined with black pepper to increase absorption.
+Curcumin has shown promise for a wide range of inflammatory-based issues, like depression and anxiety (15) and arthritis (16).

 As one of the first functional medicine telehealth clinics in the world, we provide webcam health consultations for people around the globe.